Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - Who: U.S. students age 13 through grade 12 are eligible for prizes.

-- Prizes: Each member of the first-place team earns a $10,000 scholarship.
-Each finalist wins a notebook computer.
+- Prizes: Each member of the first-place team earns a $5,000 cash scholarship.
+Each finalist wins a Dell laptop computer.

 eCYBERMISSION is a web-based Science, Technology, Engineering and Mathematics (STEM) competition free for students in grades six through nine where teams can compete for State, Regional and National Awards while working to solve problems in their community. eCYBERMISSION is a National Science Teachers Association and Army Educational Outreach Program.